jpriniski/CMV/Study2/glossaries/readme.md

 abzug
 acquisitive model
 ```
-Here is an abstracted Python method that performs the glossary preperation and cleaning:
+This cleaning is followed out by the following (slightly abstracted from its original form) Python method:
 ``` python
 def make_clean_index(directory):